 This valuable church curriculum is a staple for churches near and far.
 This incredible resource combines child development and theology into a strategic approach.
 Orange Curriculum's foundation is based on loving God.
 They branch this out through loving God through wonder, loving God through discovery, and passionately loving others.
 There are nine core insights - design, image, connection, faith, transformation, truth, restoration, compassion, and community.
 This approach allows ministry leaders to create a biblical foundation in children's lives and help them grow spiritually.

 Orange Curriculum allows leaders to minister through children in an understanding, interactive, and exciting way that makes them shine each and every week.
 There are monthly themes that keep the excitement flowing, all while allowing flexible teaching.
 If you are searching for a community to bounce ideas back and forth and share advice, then the Orange Curriculum is an excellent choice.
+Plus with Orange you get access to free Playlister.

 With intentional and inspiring lessons children look forward to every week and that leaders appreciate, it's no wonder that churches choose the Grow Curriculum.
 They strive to help children spiritually grow at home and at church and help them apply their knowledge of God's Word.
 Grow Curriculum is completely scalable for however big or small your youth group is.
 The amazing team at Grow is responsive to feedback, understands your needs, and displays a ministry of giving.
 With Grow Curriculum, you can look forward to great resources for events, volunteers, weekly programming, families, discipleship, and more.